cool250/option-portfolio/README.md

 Python Flask Web Framework to integrate with Broker.
 Currently supports TD Broker.
 Run index.py to start Flask server.
-The OAuth token is retreived from Redis but can be changed to pick up from any persistent store including File.
+The OAuth token is retrieved from Redis but can be changed to pick up from any persistent store including File.

 Features

 1) Search for option income - Covered Calls and Secured Puts
 2) Retrieves all your transaction based on Filter criteria - Date, Trade Type, Ticker, etc.
 3) Shows the price for a ticker and other charting capabilities